ucc23/ucc/_clusters/melotte83.md

 UTI_C_lit: 1.0
 UTI_C_dup: 1.0
 UTI_summary: |
-    Melotte 83 is a very rich, very dense object of very high C3 quality.
+    <b>NGC 2539</b> is a very rich, very dense object of very high C3 quality.
+It is located at a relatively close distance from the Sun, above the mid-plane.
 It is very well-studied in the literature.
 class3: |
     <span style="color: green; font-weight: bold;">A</span><span style="color: green; font-weight: bold;">A</span>
 r_50_val: 11.6
 N_50_val: 743
-scix_url: Melotte%2083
+scix_url: NGC%202539
 posit_table: |
     | Reference    | RA    | DEC   | Plx  | pmRA  | pmDE   |  Rv  |
     | :---         | :---: | :---: | :---: | :---: | :---: | :---: |